 - 1 tablespoon parsley (minced) to serve

-- Stir in the diced tomatoes with their juice, the broth, and saffron, and bring to a simmer, scraping up any browned bits from the bottom of the pan.
-Simmer gently over medium low-heat, partially covered, until the rice is just barely cooked, and the liquid is almost absorbed, about 20 minutes.
-Place a plate over the bowl to prevent the shrimp for falling into the pan, and pour the sauce from the shrimp into the pan, stirring to mix with the rice and vegetables.
+Stir in the diced tomatoes with their juice, the broth, and saffron, and bring to a simmer, scraping up any browned bits from the bottom of the pan.
+Simmer gently over medium-low heat, partially covered, until the rice is just barely cooked, and the liquid is almost absorbed about 20 minutes.
+Place a plate over the bowl to prevent the shrimp from falling into the pan, and pour the sauce from the shrimp into the pan, stirring to mix with the rice and vegetables.
 Simmer for another 5 minutes until the liquid is almost completely absorbed.
 Season with pepper.
 Stir in the partially cooked shrimp, the peas, and the olives.

-- Cover the pan, and continue to cook over medium low heat for another 3 minutes until the shrimp and peas are cooked, and the liquid is absorbed.
-Sprinkle over the parsley and serve hot, straight from the pan.
+Cover the pan, and continue to cook over medium-low heat for another 3 minutes until the shrimp and peas are cooked, and the liquid is absorbed.
+Sprinkle over the parsley, garnish with saffron threads and serve hot, straight from the pan.

-- Use 1/2 teaspoon of smoked paprika instead of or along with along with the saffron for a different, slightly smoky flavor
+- Use 1/2 teaspoon of smoked paprika instead of or along with the saffron for a different, slightly smoky flavor

 - Warn everyone at the table that the pan is hot!
-But serving the paella straight from the pan is just really pretty and dramatic.
+But serving the paella straight from the pan is really pretty and dramatic